API Reference

 Returns:

-A geohash representing the mean position.
+A geohash representing the mean position, or an empty string for an

 Return type: